kellanb/liri-node-app/README.md

 * A preview link of the song from Spotify
 * The album that the song is from
 If no song is provided then your program will default to "Learning to Fly" by Tom Petty

+It will also append the results into the log.txt file

 #### Movies
 node liri.js movie-this <insert movie title>